Chemicals in Washington

-The Emergency Planning and Community Right-to-Know Act, also known as SARA Title III, was created as part of the Superfund Amendments and Reauthorization Act of 1986, but it is more commonly referred to as the Community Right-to-Know law or simply EPCRA.
+The Emergency Planning and Community Right-to-Know Act (Exit Ecology), also known as SARA Title III, was created as part of the Superfund Amendments and Reauthorization Act of 1986, but it is more commonly referred to as the Community Right-to-Know law or simply EPCRA.
 EPCRA facilitates emergency planning and preparedness, helps to minimize the effects of potential chemical accidents, and provides the public with information about potentially dangerous chemicals in their communities.

-While EPCRA helps communities deal safely and effectively with hazardous chemicals, the law also includes a number of requirements for businesses and government.
+While EPCRA helps communities deal safely and effectively with hazardous chemicals, the law also establishes a number of requirements for businesses and government.
 EPCRA's primary objective is to help improve emergency planning for hazardous chemicals at the local level by:

 This report summarizes information about chemicals stored on site or released into the air, land, and water by some Washington State businesses.
 It focuses on the two annual EPCRA reporting requirements: